 Mind your diet

 It’s very easy to forget all about your healthy dietary habits when on the road and just give in to whatever you’re exposed to.
 Resist the urge to cheat and try to stay on the healthy diet course.
 Even on the plane, while everyone else is munching on junk food whether during the flight or a layover, you should pack your own healthy snacks.
 You can order incredible healthy organic food online, have it delivered to your door before the trip, and be fully stocked in the healthy snack department.
 Just because you’re away doesn’t mean you get to cheat, although with these delicious snacks, you won’t even feel the need to do so.
 Even when you’re staying in a hotel, you can simply use the coffee maker in your room, or ask for a jug of warm water and make your own healthy breakfast with the oatmeal and chia seeds that you made sure to bring from home.
+Another thing to consider when eating food around the globe is that some of it won’t agree with your stomach.
+To lessen your chances of feeling sick from food abroad try using an at-home food sensitivity test beforehand.

 Hydration, and more hydration